pankajsy9/flowallet_2.0/README.md

 How to use ?
 --------------

-After successfully performing the installation open the link http://localhost:3000 in browser.

-Login page is loaded.
+Login page is seen below.
 User has to put a valid public key and press login button.
 Screenshot is shown below.

 <img src="screenshots/login.png" width="500">

-The generation of public and private key pair is explained after this section.

 For convenience a default public key is hardcoded in the login page.
 So just press login button and below page is loaded.